WohlSoft/Moondust-Devkit-Help/EditNPCConfiguration/About.md

 # What is NPC.txt?
 ## Overview
-NPC.txt is a custom configuration file which have name like npc-12.txt, npc-46.txt and contains the some parameters for custom NPC.
+NPC.txt is a custom configuration file which have name like npc-12.txt, npc-46.txt and contains some parameters for custom NPC.
 The NPC.txt came from SMBX 1.3 and this is a part of SMBX64 standard.

 ## Parameters
 The NPC.txt have limited options for using, and Moondust can use more options than SMBX.
 Unknown options will be ignored by SMBX.